NHadjiraIA/indecision-app-with-react/README.md

 As a user:

-- View options added in the app.
+- View the options added in the app.
 - Remove a specific option.
--Remove all the options.
+- Remove all the options.
 - Make a decision by cliking in what I should do button.